Parks and Plazas in DowntownDC

-DowntownDC is home to several public parks, memorials and plazas.
-Good parks improve the quality of life in a downtown, serving as oases in a densely built environment.
-They are good for the public health, as they encourage physical activity and draw people out of their cars, offices and homes.
-They are crucial to the air quality, as their greenery filters pollution and minimizes the urban heat effect, and they play an increasingly important role in stormwater management.
-With green space at a premium, even a small pocket park can make a neighborhood more livable and enhance property values and rents.
+DowntownDC is home to 32 public parks, memorials, and plazas that, together, total 27 acres of open space.
+Good parks — well-designed green spaces that are regularly used — improve the quality of life in downtowns, serving as oases in a densely built urban environment.
+Additionally, they are good for public health, encouraging physical activity and socialization, and drawing people out of their offices, homes, and cars.
+Finally, parks are crucial for two environmental reasons: (1) they improve air quality, as greenery both filters pollution and minimizes the urban heat island effect; and (2) they play an increasingly important role in stormwater management.
+With green space at a premium in the urban core, even a small pocket park can make a neighborhood more livable and enhance commercial and residential property values.

-The DowntownDC BID has a general partnership agreement with the National Park Service.
-This agreement, in place since 2007, enables the DowntownDC BID to supplement National Park Service trash collection, cleaning, and landscaping services within National Park Service parks.
-It also allows the DowntownDC BID and National Park Service to plan for park improvements together, as with Franklin Park and Reservation 72 (Chinatown Park).
+Since 2007, the BID has had a general partnership agreement with the NPS, which enables us to supplement the agency’s maintenance efforts through trash collection, cleaning, and landscaping services within NPS parks.
+It also allows the BID and the NPS to plan for park improvements together.

-In several cases, the care of a small park has been undertaken by the adjacent property owner through a partnership agreement with the National Park Service.
+In several instances, the care of a small park has been undertaken by the adjacent property owner through a partnership agreement with the NPS.
 These partnership agreements provide property owners with an opportunity to enhance the open space adjacent to their building.
-The DowntownDC BID can assist interested properties in working with the National Park Service to improve these small parks.
-For more information on partnership agreements, please contact firstname.lastname@example.org.
+The BID can assist properties that are interested in working with the NPS to improve these small parks.
+For more information on partnership agreements, please contact the BID by emailing email@example.com.